MA Archaeology and Social Anthropology

 These courses also cover the key techniques that archaeologists use, including:

-- methods of site discovery, excavation and recording and analysing artefacts
+- recording and analysing artefacts

 You will study introductory courses in social anthropology.

 Social Anthropology 1A: The Life Course introduces you to the practice of social anthropology and includes themes like: